-Full Semester and Mini-Session I courses begin: Monday, January 13
+Fall Full Semester and Mini-Session I courses begin Monday, August 17

 All students must be cleared by their academic advisor prior to registration.
-It is strongly recommended that you see your advisor early, prior to November.
+It is strongly recommended that you contact your advisor early.

 Are you a new student?
 You will learn about the advising process during your ConnectSession, Durham Tech’s student orientation.
-After you submit your enrollment application, you should reserve a spot in a ConnectSession.
+After you submit your enrollment application, complete the ConnectSession online following the online ConnectSession instructions.

 Are you a continuing student?
 Are you admitted to a program?
 If the answer is yes to both questions, you have an assigned advisor.
 Check your profile in Self-Service for your advisor’s contact information.
 It is your responsibility to schedule an appointment or submit an online request for advising prior to registration.
-Please contact your advisor as soon as possible; if he/she does not respond within 3 business days, you may meet with an advisor during drop-in hours in the Advising office, Wynn Center, room 10-200, or at the Orange County Campus.
-View drop-in hours on the Durham Tech website.
+Please contact your advisor as soon as possible; if they do not respond within 3 business days, contact the appropriate advisor.

 Are you a continuing visiting student?
 Have you previously earned more than 12 hours of transferable college credit?
-Continuing visiting students or new students with 12 or more transferrable college credits who choose not to attend a ConnectSession may submit a request for online advising or meet with an advisor in the Advising office, Wynn Center, room 10-200, or at the Orange County Campus during drop-in hours.
+Continuing visiting students or new students with 12 or more transferrable college credits who choose not to attend a ConnectSession may submit a request for online advising or email the appropriate advisor.

-Career and College Promise (CCP) Students: View the CCP Steps for Enrollment and Registration to learn more.
+Career and College Promise (CCP) Students: See deadlines listed on the CCP web page.

 Registration is available through Self-Service all day except from 1:00 a.m. – 1:10 a.m. for daily maintenance and Friday from 6 a.m. – 8 a.m. for weekly maintenance.
-Self-Service will remain available for schedule adjustments until Sunday, January 12 for Full Semester/Mini-Session I course(s), and until Sunday, March 15 for Mini-Session II courses.
+Self-Service will remain available for summer term schedule adjustments until Monday, May 25.
+Schedule adjustments for fall semester will remain available until Sunday, August 16 for Full Semester and Mini-Session I courses, and until Sunday, October 18 for Mini-Session II courses.